Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Got it all?
 Great.
 Then mail your form, certificate, and application fee to:

 Limited Liability Division

 *You can also drop it off in person if you live near Springfield

-There is a $150 fee for foreign qualifying in Illinois, and you can pay it with a check or money order made out to “Secretary of State.”
-Typical processing time is 7-10 days.
+There is a $150 fee for foreign qualifying in Illinois, and you can pay it with a check or money order made out to the “Secretary of State.”
+The typical processing time is 7-10 days.
 If you’re submitting your form in person, you can request expedited processing for an additional fee.